-The School of Journalism at the University of Montana is now accepting applications for the Fall 2017 and Spring 2018 T. Anthony Pollner Distinguished Professorships.
+The School of Journalism at the University of Montana is taking applications through January 31 for the fall 2018 and spring 2019 T. Anthony Pollner Distinguished Professorships.

-Applicants should have a national reputation in journalism and an interest in mentoring aspiring journalists.
-Successful candidates will teach a semester-long course relating to his or her specialization and will work closely with the staff of the school's student newspaper, the Montana Kaimin.
+Applicants for either professorship should have a national reputation in journalism and a keen interest in mentoring aspiring journalists.
+The successful candidates will teach a course relating to his or her specialization and work with the staff of the student newspaper, the Montana Kaimin.

-Recent Pollner professors have included: former New York Times reporter William Glaberson; Hank Stuever, a television critic at the Washington Post; news design consultant Ron Reason; Chris Jones, a two-time National Magazine Award winner and writer-at-large for Esquire magazine; Pulitzer Prize-winning reporters Eli Saslow, Tamara Jones, John Woestendiek, and Maurice Possley; and AP international photo editor Sally Stapleton.
+Recent Pollner professors have included former New York Times reporter William Glaberson; Hank Stuever, television critic at the Washington Post; design expert Ron Reason; Chris Jones, a two-time National Magazine Award recipient, and Pulitzer Prize-winning reporters Eli Saslow, Tamara Jones, John Woestendiek and Maurice Possley and AP international photo editor Sally Stapleton.

-To apply, please send a letter of interest that includes a course topic proposal, a resume, names and contact information for three references, and links to relevant professional work to Carol Van Valkenburg at email@example.com.
+PLEASE APPLY ELECTRONICALLY.
+DO NOT APPLY UNLESS YOU ARE ABLE TO ACCEPT AN OFFER FROM THE SELECTION COMMITTEE.Send a letter of interest that includes a proposal for a course topic, a resume, names and contact information of three references and links to professional work to:

-Only those applications arriving before February 1, 2018, will be considered.
-Please indicate in the email subject line whether you are applying for the fall or spring professorship.
+Please indicate in the email subject line whether you are applying for the fall 2018 or spring 2019 professorship.

 For more information and a list of all previous Pollner professors, click here.